 THE ZAMBIA NET-WORKS PROJECT

-This project, created by a professor of biology in the US, teaches a simple method for turning waste plastic bags into mosquito screens, mosquito bed nets and other important products such as raincoats, school bags, and solar showers.
-The concept behind the DNP is that the people who make the nets and other products can help prevent malaria in their families, improve their standards of living, sell the products for income and improve the environment by clearing their communities of plastic waste. www.doane.edu/the-doane-nets-project
+The DNP, founded by a professor of biology in the US, teaches a simple method for turning waste plastic bags into mosquito screens, mosquito bed nets and other important products such as raincoats, school bags, and solar showers.
+The concept behind the DNP is that the people who make the nets and other products can help prevent malaria in their families, improve their standards of living, sell the products for income and improve the environment by clearing their communities of plastic waste.

 The Power of Love Foundation is focused on developing innovative, cost-effective solutions to address the AIDS epidemic.
-POL works directly with women and children impacted by AIDS, empowering women (many of whom are grandmothers caring for several orphaned grandchildren) and helping them to become self-reliant through a multi-pronged approach that includes training women to care for their HIV-infected children and orphans and providing food, medicine and health care services to help them do that; micro-lending and business training; and providing long lasting insecticide nets and education on malaria to children and families vulnerable to malaria. www.poweroflove.org
+POL works directly with women and children impacted by AIDS, empowering women (many of whom are grandmothers caring for several orphaned grandchildren) and helping them to become self-reliant through a multi-pronged approach that includes education, health care resources and micro-lending and business training; and providing long lasting insecticide nets and education on malaria to children and families vulnerable to malaria.

 The The Zambia Net-works Project

 - Nearly 300 Matero residents, primarily women seeking pathways out of poverty, have learned the DNP method.

 - More than a dozen women received follow up, specialized training from DNP that focused on making disease preventing window screens.

 - Partnerships were developed with local carpenters (generating income for them too) to design and install frames for screens.

 - High quality window screens were installed in the first Matero homes.

 - Evaluation and ongoing needs assessment surveys have been conducted.
 They helped inform the project’s shift from bed nets, which were being underused, to window screens which are widely desired.